Pascoe Vale: Cycling

 Arterial cycling access is provided via the Moonee Ponds Creek Trail, Sussex Street, and Gaffney Street.
 In 2020, VicRoads announced a project to provide safer cycling infrastructure in Pascoe Vale, including upgrades to bicycle lanes and six intersections between Boundary Road and O'Hea Street.

 Train

 Pascoe Vale railway station, which is located on the Craigieburn line.
-This provides northbound access to major activity centres in Broadmeadows and Craigieburn, and southbound access to major activity centres in Essendon, North Melbourne (including rail interchange options along the Sunbury, Upfield, Werribee and Williamstown lines) and the Melbourne CBD.
+This provides northbound access to major activity centres in Broadmeadows and Craigieburn, and southbound access to major activity centres in Essendon, North Melbourne (including rail interchange options along the Upfield, Werribee and Williamstown lines) and the Melbourne CBD.

 Tram

 Light rail service is provided by tram route 58, which terminates at Bell Street, Pascoe Vale South.
 This provides access to Brunswick West, Melbourne CBD and terminates in Toorak.

 Politics

 Pascoe Vale is located in the federal electorate of Wills, and is historically a safe Australian Labor Party seat.
 The electorate has been held by Peter Khalil since 2016.

 The seat was held between 1980 and 1992 by former Prime Minister, Bob Hawke.
 From 1992 to 1996, the seat was held by independent Phil Cleary, the only non-Labor candidate to hold the electorate.

 The state electorate of Pascoe Vale is currently held by the ALP's Anthony Cianflone, who won the seat at the 2022 Victorian state election.
 From 2014 to 2022, the seat was held by the ALP's Lizzie Blandthorn, who is the goddaughter of her predecessor and former Community Services minister Christine Campbell.